-Star of the week: Polaris, the North Star | EarthSky.org
+Polaris is the North Star | EarthSky.org

 The North Star or Pole Star – aka Polaris – is famous for holding nearly still in our sky while the entire northern sky moves around it.
 That’s because it’s located nearly at the north celestial pole, the point around which the entire northern sky turns.
 Polaris marks the way due north.
 As you face Polaris and stretch your arms sideways, your right hand points due east, and your left hand points due west.
-About-face of Polaris steers you due south.
+About-face from Polaris steers you due south.
 Polaris is not the brightest star in the nighttime sky, as is commonly believed.
 It’s only about 50th brightest.
-But you can find it easily, and, once you do, you’ll see it shining in the northern sky every night, from N. Hemisphere locations.
-Follow the links below to learn more about Polaris.
+But you can find it easily, and, once you do, you’ll see it shining in the northern sky every night, from Northern Hemisphere locations.

-How to see Polaris.
-This star is bright enough to spot even from some suburban skies.
 In a dark country sky, even when the full moon obscures a good deal of the starry heavens, the North Star is relatively easy to see.
 That fact has made this star a boon to travelers throughout the Northern Hemisphere, both over land and sea.
 Finding Polaris means you know the direction north.

-Best of all, Polaris is readily found by using the prominent group of stars known as the Big Dipper, called the Plough in the UK, which may be the Northern Hemisphere’s most famous star pattern.
+Best of all, Polaris is readily found by using the prominent group of stars known as the Big Dipper, called the Plough in the U.K., which may be the Northern Hemisphere’s most famous star pattern.
 To locate Polaris, all you have to do is to find the Big Dipper pointer stars Dubhe and Merak.
 These two stars outline the outer part of the Big Dipper’s bowl.
-Simply draw a line from Merak through Dubhe, and go about 5 times the Merak/Dubhe distance to Polaris.
+Simply draw a line from Merak through Dubhe, and go about five times the Merak/Dubhe distance to Polaris.

 The Big Dipper, like a great big hour hand, goes full circle around Polaris in one day.
 More specifically, the Big Dipper circles Polaris in a counter-clockwise direction in 23 hours and 56 minutes.
 Although the Big Dipper travels around Polaris all night long, the Big Dipper pointer stars always point to Polaris on any day of the year, and at any time of the night.
 Polaris marks the center of Nature’s grandest celestial clock!